-On the authentic Apple iPhone 11 device, it is noticeable how its icons are designed the same as on the rest of the authentic Apple devices that support these apps.
+The authentic icons are designed the same as on the rest of the Apple devices.

 On the other hand, the legitimate Apple iPhone 11 device has its patch with the cameras fit deeper into the case, not coming out of it as much as the fake phone’s patch.

-In the image with the fake vs authentic Apple iPhone 11 devices above, we have shown you how the fake iPhone has its two screws next to the lightning port placed too far away from the port.
+The iPhone clone has its two screws next to the lightning port placed too far away from the port.

 On the authentic items box as well, you can notice how there is supposed not to be any white outline, as the legitimate outlines of the cameras are black on the box as well.

 Shortlist: How to know if an iPhone 11 is fake